Back to blog

 Why does EmblemAI care about pay-per-use?

 EmblemAI cares about pay-per-use because a serious agent terminal needs paid tools, premium execution paths, and software-to-software interactions — and none of that works until payment is composable.
-EmblemAI shipped x402 support to production on February 26, 2026, with the discovery endpoint at agenthustle.ai/.well-known/x402, so any x402-compatible agent can call EmblemAI's 200+ tools priced from $0.01 per call without an API key.
+EmblemAI shipped x402 support to production on February 26, 2026, with the discovery endpoint at emblemvault.ai/.well-known/x402, so any x402-compatible agent can call EmblemAI's 200+ tools priced from $0.01 per call without an API key.

 With x402 in place, EmblemAI closes the gap between conversational intent and metered execution so the business model does not feel bolted on after the fact.

-What's the bigger shift x402 is enabling?
+What is the bigger shift x402 is enabling?

 The bigger shift is making economic coordination legible to software agents, not just micropayments.
 Once pricing becomes part of the protocol surface, agent-to-agent workflows start to look much less theoretical — and the $28,000 daily x402 volume CoinDesk reported in March 2026 is an early signal that the infrastructure is catching up to the demand.